-My teaching interests lie in global and transnational sociology, gender and reproduction, Asia and Asian America, Cold War technopolitics, and science, technology, health, and medicine, as well as sociological theory and qualitative and historical research methods.
+I teach graduate and undergraduate courses on gender and sexuality; science, technology, health, and medicine; power and society; and qualitative methods.
 As an instructor, I strongly believe that enabling students to link their personal histories with broader social and political contexts is at the heart of an effective education in sociological thinking.
-Using a variety of teaching strategies, I work with students on achieving four key objectives: developing skills at original sociological analysis; effectively communicating sociological arguments; cultivating a critical sensitivity to diverse learning contexts; and appreciating the relevance of sociological analysis to personal life and multiple career paths.
+Using a variety of teaching strategies, I work with students on achieving four key objectives: developing skills at original sociological analysis, effectively communicating sociological arguments, cultivating a critical sensitivity to diverse learning contexts, and appreciating the relevance of sociological analysis to personal life and multiple career paths.

-- Robert F. Winch Award for Outstanding Graduate Lecturer, Department of Sociology, Northwestern University (2017)
+Robert F. Winch Memorial Award for Outstanding Graduate Lecturer, Northwestern University (2017)

-- Robert F. Winch Award for Outstanding Teaching Assistant, Department of Sociology, Northwestern University (2012)
+Robert F. Winch Memorial Award for Outstanding Graduate Teaching Assistant, Northwestern University (2012)